 It is generally assumed that a woman’s reputation once lost can never be restored…

-Counting the Cost – (Linmore – The Early Years) – begins the story of a young gentlewoman, who, having overcome adversity, sets out to help others less fortunate.
+Counting the Cost – (Linmore – The Early Years) – begins the story of a young woman, who, having overcome adversity, sets out to help others less fortunate.
 Set in Pre-Regency rural Shropshire (1794-1808) at a time when the common man had few rights and women had none – other than those their menfolk deigned to bestow on them.

-Necessity drives a hard bargain and Maria knows, from bitter experience, that a woman alone must do what she can to survive.
+Maria knows, from bitter experience, that a woman alone must do what she can to survive.
 Ten years ago, her life was in ruins, and she would have died but for the help of a gypsy herbalist.
 Afterwards, she determined to restore her good name and reputation, even if it took subterfuge.

 Since then Maria has, by sacrificing her youthful looks, become Miss Dinchope, housekeeper, the epitome of primness and virtue.
 Her past is forgotten but she has learned that respectability has many faces; some of which hide dark secrets that are every bit as threatening as her own experience.

 Appalled by the degree of ignorance and sloth, Maria adopts a regimented approach to raise standards in the household, and by degrees succeeds in her endeavour – but no one knows what the effort of being constantly on her guard against discovery, costs her.

 Sometimes in the lonely hours of the night, she vows to move on to better things but anger, an emotion she contrives to hide, drives her to protect the vulnerable servants for which she has responsibility.
 One little pauper child, a new housemaid, touches an inexplicable chord of memory.
 Where she has met the girl before – and when?